-If you’re after a good all round mower, you can’t go far wrong than by choosing a flail mower.
+If you’re after a good all-round mower, you can’t go far wrong than by choosing a flail mower.
 This can do the job of a topper with more versatility.
-Like a topper it will cut long grass and woody material, but it’s also suitable for short grass such as lawns leaving a good finish if used regularly.
+Like a topper, it will cut long grass and woody material, but it’s also suitable for short grass such as lawns leaving a good finish if used regularly.

 The Siromer heavy-duty flail mowers 1.45m and over have an option of being fitted with a belt tensioner and opening back.
 The opening back allows the grass to be evenly distributed and prevents it from clogging up inside the mower.
 The cutting height can be set by adjusting the skids and the roller.
-Siromer flail mowers are semi-offset and the heavy duty flail mowers over 1.45m have hydraulic side shift.
-The hydraulic side shift mowers require a double acting spool valve on the tractor to operate the side shift.
-These mowers can be moved 6 inches left or right, ideal for mowing close to hedges and around trees.
+Siromer flail mowers are semi-offset and the heavy-duty flail mowers over 1.45m have an option of hydraulic side shift.
+The hydraulic side shift mowers require a double-acting spool valve on the tractor to operate the side shift.
+These hydraulic side shift mowers can be moved 6 inches left or right, ideal for mowing close to hedges and around trees.